s-zns/whitehill-docs/docs/dwprox/index.md

 # Introduction

 Welcome to Whitehill Group!
-We are the leading provider of Access Control and building systems on the Roblox platform.
+We are the leading provider of access control and building systems on the Roblox platform.

 :::note